How many times do catch yourself saying, “just a minute” each day?

-7. Work through SOME of the paper piles on your kitchen counter or in your office.
+7. Work through ONE of the paper piles on your kitchen counter or in your office.

 8. Grab a pad of paper and test pens and markers.
-Toss any pens/markers that don’t work, and set pencils aside if they need to be sharpened.
+Toss any pens/markers that don’t work, and sharpen the pencils (this is a great job for kids too).

-There are SOOOOOOO many quick decluttering projects you can do in the kitchen — I like to do them while I’m waiting for water to boil, waiting for the oven to preheat, or waiting for my kids to finish their meal.
+There are SO many quick decluttering projects you can do in the kitchen — I like to do them while I wait for water to boil, for the oven to preheat, or for my kids to finish their breakfast.

-9. Purge expired or stale foods from your pantry.
+9. Toss expired or stale foods from your pantry.

-10. Purge anything past its prime in your refrigerator.
+10. Toss anything past its prime in your refrigerator.

-11. Weed through your freezer and make a plan to use up food that has been sitting around for a while.
+11. Weed through the freezer and plan to use up food that has been sitting around for a while.

-12. Create your menu plan for the week (or at least a few days).
+12. Create your menu plan for the week (or at least for today).